Italian Grandma Pizza

 In this monthly series, I commit to cooking whatever is on the cover of Bon Appetit, Saveur or maybe some other food magazine.
 There’s a reason these particular dishes are on the cover – they’re usually the best recipes in the magazine.

 I mean, sometimes life just happens.
 Also, many of Bon Appetit’s recipes are simply too complicated for me.
 And I’m willing to guess that if they’re too complicated for somebody who spends half her day in the kitchen, then they’re probably too complicated for the average Joe.
-Regardless, the combination of soppressata and fennel was a winner.
+Regardless, the combination of soppressata and fennel on this Grandma pizza was a winner.

 Speaking of The Average Joe, I noticed while I was in Italy that there were A LOT of guys named Fabio around.
 Most of them were just totally average looking.
 So, I’m thinking that in Italy, The Average Joe = The Average Fabio?